pt-yash-pandey/solar-irradiance-forecasting/README.md

 ## Acknowledgements

-The dataset used in this project is sourced from [provide_source_here].
+The dataset used in this project is sourced from Kaggle.com.
 We acknowledge their contribution to scientific research.

----

-**Note:** Replace `[provide_source_here]` with the actual source of the dataset, and update the repository link in the installation section with your GitHub username if you intend to host the project there.